cuhsat/git-fuck-forward/README.md

 git fuck-forward
 ================
-*Repository nach vorne ficken.*
+*Repository nach vorne ficken!*

-> Like all of Git, this plug-in is just a sad joke...
+> Like all of Git, this plug-in is just a sad sad joke...

 Usage
 -----